Urbana police investigating fatal shooting

-URBANA — Urbana police are looking for a man who allegedly shot another man in that city early Saturday in an apparent dispute over a woman.
+URBANA — Urbana police are looking for a man who allegedly shot another man early Saturday morning in an apparent dispute over a woman.

 Sgt.
-Tim McNaught said police were summoned to an alley behind a home in the 1400 block of West Hill Street just after 2 a.m. by a neighbor who saw a man down in the yard.
+Tim McNaught said just after 2 a.m., police were summoned to an alley behind a home in the 1400 block of West Hill Street by a neighbor who reported seeing a man down in a yard.

 Because Urbana police were busy on a separate priority call, Champaign County sheriff’s deputies responded and found Montez L.S.
 Jones, 23, of Champaign, facedown and unresponsive.